-In our Lower School, your child takes ownership of Serviam projects and experiences firsthand the joy of giving to those in need through responsible project management.
-Our Lower School Serviam Program features a series of projects that are chosen, developed, and executed by each individual grade in an assigned month, which not only empowers our students to be the change they want to see in the world but turns the project into a personal investment of service.
+Serviam in the Lower School features a series of projects chosen, developed, and executed, sometimes by grade level, which empowers our students to be the change they want to see in the world and turns the project into a personal investment of service.

-The students at each grade level research the mission and needs of charities or organizations they can help and collectively choose, as a class, one group that particularly interests them.
-The class then conducts in-depth research on how they can help their chosen group and develops a plan, in conjunction with their teacher, to develop a service project to the benefit of those in need.
-Once the plan has been executed and the goals have been met, the class presents their research, work, and results to the entire Lower School, so they can educate the whole school on the merits of their chosen organization and inspire other students to do the same.
-The project structure gives our students the age-appropriate parameters to truly make a difference in the community around them, which promotes a sense of empathy for others and fosters the spirit of leadership instilled in all Ursuline students.
+Students research the mission and needs of charities they can help and collectively choose one group that particularly interests them.
+The students then conduct in-depth research on how they can help their selected group and develop a plan, in conjunction with their teacher, to develop a service project to benefit those in need and then carry it out.
+The project structure gives our students age-appropriate parameters to make a difference in the community, which promotes a sense of empathy for others and fosters the spirit of leadership instilled in all Ursuline students.

 In the Upper School, service is encouraged and cultivated in numerous ways.
 The aim is to engage the students so that they learn to recognize a need.
-They are inspired as they become increasingly aware they have the ability to impact change.
-Their problem solving skills develop as they work together to meet the needs of others.
+They are inspired as they become increasingly aware they can impact change.
+Their problem-solving skills develop as they work together to meet the needs of others.
 Students are exposed to service opportunities as a class, through a club, or as a sports team.
 Service is a component of membership in the National Honor Society, National Junior Honor Society, and National Art Honor Society.

-Students live out the spirit of Serviam by assisting more than 50 nonprofits each year in providing services to their clients and those in need.
-Local agencies and organizations that partner with Ursuline Students include Ministry of Caring’s Guardian Angel Child Care Center, St. Patrick’s Center, Special Olympics, Ronald McDonald House, area hospitals, nursing homes, and daycare centers, among many others.
+Students live out the spirit of Serviam by assisting over 50 nonprofits to support every year.
+Local agencies and organizations that partner with Ursuline students include the nonprofits highlighted below, hospitals, nursing homes, and daycare centers, among many others.